rjsf-team/react-jsonschema-form/docs/contributing.md

 Note that if you are releasing a new major version, you should bump the peer dependency `@rjsf/core` in the `package.json` files of other packages accordingly.

-Then, make a PR to master.
-Merge the PR into master -- make sure you use "merge commit", not squash and merge, so that the original commit where the tag was based on is still present in the master branch.
+Then, make a PR to main.
+Merge the PR into main -- make sure you use "merge commit", not squash and merge, so that the original commit where the tag was based on is still present in the main branch.

 Then, create a release in the Github "Releases" tab, select the new tag that you have added, and add a description of the changes in the new release.
 You can copy